 With Christmas fast approaching, it’s the perfect time to start thinking about your festive feast.
 This year, most of us will be spending more time at home so it’s the perfect opportunity to incorporate some homegrown herbs in your cooking.

 No Christmas ham is complete without a hint of rosemary which gives food a full flavour and, even better, the most junior of gardeners can grow it.
-Make sure to plant rosemary in soil that has good drainage and avoid overwatering.
+Make sure to plant rosemary in soil that has good drainage and avoids overwatering.

 No Christmas lunch is complete without turkey.
 This year, make your stuffing one to remember by adding some fresh thyme from your garden.
 Thyme loves the sun so, for the best results, grow it in a bright sunny position.
 To keep your thyme growing healthily, we recommend using Scotts Performance Naturals Tomato, Vegetable and Herb Organic Based Fertiliser.

 If you are looking to swap the turkey for Christmas pork this year, pair it with some freshly grown sage.
 This is another aromatic and flavoursome herb that is easy to care for, no matter the season.
-Make sure to plant your sage in a well-drained mix with a high organic content.
+Make sure to plant your sage in a well-drained mix with high organic content.
 You don’t need a large garden or balcony as sage can be grown indoors with Scotts Performance Naturals Premium Potting Mix.

 Mint is another great herb that doesn’t require too much love to thrive.
 It will take your homemade mint sauce to the next level and will perfectly complement roast lamb.
 For the best results place your mint in a spot that gets a good mixture of morning sun and afternoon shade.
 Make sure to plant your mint in a pot to stop it spreading throughout the garden and use Scotts Performance Naturals Premium Potting Mix for optimum results.